 Control Your Attic Temperature in Summer

-Ah, the summertime!
-Known as the primetime for heat and humidity, this is one of the most important seasons to make sure that your attic fan is adjusted correctly.
-Since your attic can effortlessly soar above 95 degrees (on average), it’s best to make sure that this space doesn’t reach ten degrees above the day’s forecast, as many industry professionals can agree on.
+Summer is known as the primetime for heat and humidity, this is one of the most important seasons to make sure that your attic fan is adjusted correctly.
+When it comes to an attic fan's temperature setting, it's best to adjust it to anywhere from 90 to 110 degrees Fahrenheit.
+It's impossible to state a single number because your attic can effortlessly soar above 95 degrees (on average).
+It’s best to make sure that this attic space doesn’t reach ten degrees above the day’s forecast, as many industry professionals can agree on.

 The reason why this is important is for two reasons — the first being that it will protect your belongings.
 Believe it or not, excessive heat and humidity can take a toll on your prized possessions.
 Whether your possessions are clothing or photo albums, the temperature and humidity will damage a well-preserved item.